bgreenlee/WeatherBar/index.md

 With the relatively recent introduction of blocks to Objective-C, and Swift's first-class functions, a simpler way is to use callbacks.
 (If you implemented the delegate changes above, go ahead and back them out first.)

-First, let's change the function definition of `fetchWeather` to accept a callback function:
+First, let's change the function definition of the `fetchWeather` method in _WeatherAPI.swift_ to accept a callback function:

 ~~~ swift
 func fetchWeather(query: String, success: (Weather) -> Void) {